 Learn how to deal with accidents

 Always remember patience is vital to the potty training experience.
-Sometimes there will be accidents, but try not to show frustration because it might lead to a setback in progress.
+Sometimes there will be accidents, but try not to show frustration because it might lead to a setback.
 When accidents occur, reassure your toddler that accidents are nothing to worry about and next time, they can tell you sooner when they need to go.

 Reward progress

-Using a sticker chart to reward progress can also be a helpful tool when potty training.
+Using a sticker chart can be a helpful tool.
 For instance, if a day passes without an accident, reward them when they successfully put their pants back on by themselves or tell you on time when they need to go.
-Also, showering your child with lots of praise builds their confidence, and the satisfaction from their accomplishments will boost your child’s confidence and quicken the process.
+Showering your child with lots of praise builds their confidence, and the satisfaction from their accomplishments will quicken the process.

 Give your child a balanced diet

-The “number two” part of the process can be challenging for some children, especially if they don’t have a balanced diet.
+The “number two” part of the process can be challenging for some children.
 If they have a painful time pooping, they might start withholding their bowel movements, which is dangerous.
 Instead, incorporate fresh fruits, plenty of fiber, vegetables, and lots of drinking water in their diet.
 If the pain persists, visit your pediatrician.

 Choose the right potty for your child